 Tajikistan is an authoritarian state dominated politically by President Emomali Rahmon and his supporters since 1992.
 The constitution provides for a multiparty political system, but the government has historically obstructed political pluralism.
 In April 2020 Rustam Emomali, the mayor of Dushanbe and eldest son of President Rahmon, became speaker of the Majlisi Milli, the upper house of parliament, placing him next in line for succession.
 March 2020 parliamentary elections and the October 2020 presidential election were neither free nor fair.

 The Ministry of Internal Affairs, Drug Control Agency, Agency on State Financial Control and the Fight against Corruption (Anticorruption Agency), State Committee for National Security, State Tax Committee, and Customs Service share civilian law enforcement responsibilities.
-The Ministry of Internal Affairs is primarily responsible for public order and manages the police.
-The Drug Control Agency, Anticorruption Agency, and State Tax Committee have mandates to investigate specific crimes and report to the president.
+All law enforcement agencies and the Customs Service report directly to the president.
+The Ministry of Internal Affairs is primarily responsible for public order and manages police.
+The Drug Control Agency, Anticorruption Agency, and State Tax Committee have mandates to investigate specific crimes.
 The State Committee for National Security is responsible for intelligence gathering, controls the Border Service, and investigates cases linked to alleged extremist political or religious activity, trafficking in persons, and politically sensitive cases.
-All law enforcement agencies and the Customs Service report directly to the president.
-Agency responsibilities overlap significantly, and law enforcement organizations defer to the State Committee for National Security.
+Agency responsibilities overlap significantly, and law enforcement organizations deferred to the State Committee for National Security.
 Civilian authorities only partially maintained control over the security forces.
-There were credible reports that members of the security forces committed numerous abuses.
+There were reports that members of the security forces committed numerous abuses.

 For Further Reference